tanibi/js-gui-vue/README.md

 ## No Build Tools Required

-- This example does not require any build tools
+- This example does not require any build tools...

 ## Converting an App to use Vue